christian512/polybell/lifted_bell/readme.md

   Result was that only for m = 2, 4 there are bell inequalities of lifted form.
 We checked for up to m = 10.

-*  **joint_lifted_bell_extended_pr_box.py** - This implements the
-    same idea as above.
-However here we use joint lifting, which was an idea that we had during discussions about liftings.
-   There was a counter example, that concluded that these joint liftings are not realizable or are preserving bell inequality properties.

 * **partial_lifted_bell_extended_pr_box.py** - Checks whether there exist
 partially lifted forms of bell inequalities for arbitrary input and 3 outputs.
   This is the case for 3 inputs, where both parties can have partial liftings.